oprypin/crsfml/docs/api/graphics.md

 Combine the current transform with a rotation

-This function returns a reference to *this, so that calls can be chained.
+This function returns `self`, so that calls can be chained.
 ```
 transform = SF::Transform.new